awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/iam-role.md

 # Step 3: Set Up IAM Permissions<a name="iam-role"></a>

-To run transcoding jobs with AWS Elemental MediaConvert, first set up an AWS Identity and Access Management \(IAM\) role to allow AWS Elemental MediaConvert access to your input files and the locations where your output files are stored\.
-If you use DRM, your IAM permissions also allow AWS Elemental MediaConvert to access your encryption keys through API Gateway\.
+To run transcoding jobs with MediaConvert, first set up an AWS Identity and Access Management \(IAM\) role to allow MediaConvert access to your input files and the locations where your output files are stored\.
+If you use DRM, your IAM permissions also allow MediaConvert to access your encryption keys through API Gateway\.

-**To set up your AWS Elemental MediaConvert role in IAM**
+**To set up your MediaConvert role in IAM**

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.